Early Childhood Studies (BA)

 Learning

-In Year 3, you’ll have the chance to shape your own studies by conducting research on a self-selected topic.
-This enables you to explore and develop current knowledge in a chosen area of early childhood studies before you graduate.
+In Year 3, you’ll have the chance to shape your own studies by conducting a capstone project on a topic of your choice.
+This enables you to further develop and apply academic learning into a chosen area of Early Childhood Studies before you graduate.

 Enjoy a personal and practical approach to your studies.
 You’ll work in exceptional learning facilities, including: